virtualidentityag/gulp-frontend-boilerplate/README.md

 * `/app/_assets` holds static placeholder files like images, audio- and video files.
 * `/app/_mock` holds files that would be generated dynamically (such as `nav.json`) by the cms implementing the frontend
 * `/app/_partials` holds snippets of html code that are reused throughout the frontend
-* `/app/resources` holds JavaScript, CSS and other files
+* `/app/resources` holds JavaScript, TypeScript, SASS/CSS and other files
-* `/test` is where we put automated tests
+* `/test` is where we put automated tests for Travis CI and Nightwatch Testing with Selenium

 ##Testing

-Nightwatch.js is an End-to-End (E2E) testing solution for browser based apps and websites using Selenium to automatically perform commands and assertions on DOM elements.
+**Nightwatch.js** is an End-to-End (E2E) testing solution for browser based apps and websites using Selenium to automatically perform commands and assertions on DOM elements.

 There are two different Gulp Tasks: 'test' for using an external Selenium server and 'test:dev' to start the test on a local selenium.
 The npm packages for 'test:local' are not included in the package.json, so you need to install them manually.

+**Travis CI** Testing is used for automated boilerplate testing.
+It uses Mocha/Chai and checks the build process and compares the generated static files with there fixtures.
+To run the tests locally execute `mocha test/travis/build.js` from terminal.

 ###gulp test